-· No minimum distributions are required during the Roth IRA owner's lifetime.

-Qualified distributions aren't includible in income.
+- · Contributions are never deductible. - · No minimum distributions are required during the Roth IRA owner's lifetime. - · Qualified distributions aren't includible in income.

 Qualified distribution.
-Generally, a gualified distribution is any distribution from your Roth IRA that meets the following requirements.
+Generally, a qualified distribution is any distribution from your Roth IRA that meets the following requirements.

-1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit, and a.
-On or after the date you reach age 591/2, b.
-After your death, c.
-Due to your disability, or d.
+1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit, and

+- 2. The distribution is made:

+- a.
+On or after the date you reach age $59^{1/2}$ ,

+- b.
+After your death,

+- c.
+Due to your disability, or

+- d.
 For qualified first-time homebuyer expenses.